kyoh-dev/sherpa/README.md

 ## TODO

-### Short-term goals
+### Project goals

-- [ ] Add info command and sub-commands to get table information
+- [ ] Support loading a GIS file to a PostGIS instance
 - [ ] Support specifying CRS transform on load
 - [ ] Support table creation on load
-- [ ] Support listing tables from multiple schemas
+- [ ] Support listing tables in schema with record counts
-- [ ] Option to truncate table before loading
+- [ ] Support truncating a table before loading

-### Long-term goals

-- [ ] Support loading to SpatiaLite
-- [ ] Support reading and loading different layers of a file